tatankam/eventmap/README.md

 ---

-## Installation & Usage
+## 📦 Installation & Usage

 For detailed installation instructions and user guidance, see the [User Guide](./docs/USER_GUIDE.md).

-For system architecture, backend design, and API endpoint details, refer to the [Architecture & API Reference](./docs/ArchitectureAPIReference\(shortversion\).md).
+For system architecture, backend design, and API endpoint details, refer to the [Architecture & API Reference](./docs/ArchitectureAPIReference.md).

 ---

 ## ⚠️ Disclaimer

 This project is an independent, open-source effort and is not affiliated with any other applications, websites, or organizations that may share similar names or concepts.
-Its purpose is to explore and demonstrate advanced event discovery along routes using technologies such as Qdrant vector database, CrewAI, and Mistral LLM.
-It is intended for learning, experimentation, and development, and is not currently a commercial product or service.
+Its purpose is to explore and demonstrate advanced event discovery along routes using technologies such as the Qdrant vector database, CrewAI, and Mistral LLM.
+It is not currently a commercial product or service.

+The events are fictional and generated through a random process.
+They are located in the Veneto region, which is in northeastern Italy along the Adriatic Sea.
+The events are limited to the period from September 1, 2025, to September 30, 2025, solely for testing purposes.

+Any liability related to the accuracy or authenticity of the events is disclaimed; these are not real or verified events.

 ---

+## 🚀 Next Steps & Future Work

+To expand ReMap’s scope and real-world applicability, a key future development is creating a dedicated platform for ingesting and managing authentic event data on a global scale.
+This includes:

+- Building a scalable ingestion pipeline to insert real events into the system via APIs, user submissions, or automated data feeds.
+- Implementing web scraping and integration with popular event platforms worldwide to fetch live event data continuously.
+- Enhancing backend capabilities to handle diverse data formats and ensure data quality and consistency.
+- Introducing robust monitoring of retrieval quality, including evaluation of parameters such as `score_threshold` and Reciprocal Rank Fusion (RRF), to continuously optimize search relevance and result accuracy.
+- Transitioning from the current Streamlit frontend to a production-ready user interface with enhanced performance, responsiveness, and user experience suitable for real-world deployment.

+These steps will transform ReMap into a comprehensive, real-time event discovery platform, offering reliable and scalable solutions to meet diverse user needs worldwide.

+---

-## License
+## 📄 License

 This project is licensed under the MIT License.

 ---

-## Contact
+## 📬 Contact

 Questions or feedback?
 Please open an issue on the GitHub repository.